guicho271828/dirtylogman/README.md

 ## Usage

 Assume you have to handle a bunch of terribly formatted log files.
 Could be your fault, could be not.
-But in any case, it is almost certain that you have to parse some numbers out of it and possibly make a graph or some sort, most likely using a dirty shell script magic.
+But it is certain that you have to parse some numbers out of it and possibly make a graph or some sort, most likely using a dark magic of shell script.

 This lib is an experimental tool for replacing such a script.
 It is better than a simple awk in a sense that it is easier to handle the common cases,